pull-fiction/make-crops-not-war/index.md

 Moreover, according to the *CIA World Factbook* [^7], in 2012 there were still 76,000 people internally displaced, due to the Civil War.

-From the following table  [^8], we can also observe how the **percentage of Lebanon's GDP represented by agriculture** doubles during the war years, suggesting that working people potentially moved to agriculture from other econonomic sectors.
+From the following table [^8], we can also observe how the **percentage of Lebanon's GDP represented by agriculture** doubles during the war years (in red), suggesting that working people potentially moved to agriculture from other econonomic sectors.

 | Year                        | 1973 | 1974 | 1985 | 1988 | 1990 |
 |-----------------------------|:----:|:----:|:----:|:----:|:----:|